Russ Thomas

 John Russell Thomas (July 24, 1924 – March 19, 1991) was an American professional football tackle who played four seasons with the Detroit Lions of the National Football League (NFL).
-He was selected by the Lions in the third round of the 1946 NFL draft after playing college football at Ohio State University.
+He was selected by the Lions in the third round of the 1946 NFL draft and again in the 2nd round of the 1947 NFL draft after playing college football at Ohio State University.
 Thomas was the general manager of the Lions from 1967 to 1989.

 Early life and college

 John Russell Thomas was born on July 24, 1924, in Griffithsville, West Virginia.
 He attended Charleston High School in Charleston, West Virginia.

 Thomas was a three-year letterman for the Ohio State Buckeyes of Ohio State University from 1943 to 1945.
 He was named first-team All-Big Ten by both the Associated Press and United Press in 1945.

 Professional career

 Thomas was selected by the Detroit Lions in the third round, with the 22nd overall pick, of the 1946 NFL draft.
 He signed a one-year contract with the Lions.
 He played in all 11 games, starting one, for the Lions during his rookie year in 1946 as the team went 1–10.
 The Saginaw News reported that Thomas would also be required to enter the 1947 NFL draft since his college class did not graduate until June 1947.
 He was selected by the Lions in the second round, with the 12th overall pick, of the 1947 draft.
 He started all 12 games in 1947 as the Lions finished 3–9.
 Thomas was named a second-team All-Pro by Pro Football Illustrated for his performance during the 1947 season.
 He appeared in 12 games, starting five, in 1948 and recovered one fumble.
 He played in nine games, starting one, during the 1949 season.
 His playing career ended in 1949 after he suffered a knee injury.